flyconnectome/cocoa/README.md

 The main concept in `cocoa` is that of a `DataSet`.
-A `DataSet` represents a collection of neurons from a specific source (e.g. FlyWire or hemibrain), and provides methods to fetch annotations and connectivity"
+A `DataSet` represents a collection of neurons from a specific source (e.g. FlyWire or hemibrain), and provides methods to fetch annotations and connectivity.

 While you can use `cocoa` to run clusterings on just a single dataset, its real power lies in co-clustering neurons from multiple datasets.
-To do this, it aut-magically computes mappings between neurons from different datasets based on available labels.
+To do this, it auto-magically computes mappings between neurons from different datasets based on available labels.
 These labels are then used to generate a joint connectivity vector from which we can compute pairwise distances.